|Rating:||8.5 / 10|

 I have been using the Altra Olympus 3.5’s and Altra Olympus 4.0’s for much of the past year and as a shoe the Olympus range is broader across the length of the shoe and if you have a wide foot from front to back then the Olympus is a probably a better option.
 If you are like me and your feet have an average rear and mid section and broad forefoot then the Timps are a great choice.
 In addition, these shoes are a zero drop which may not suit everyone but there are those of us who love this option as it pushes you more upright in your stance.

 The depth of cushioning (stack hike) on the Altra Timps is 29 mm and sits in the middle of the Altra trail running range with the Lone Peaks being 25 mm and the Olympus’s 33 mm.
 This 29 mm of rubber sits in that ‘Golidlocks range’ providing the right amount of cushioning and the right amount of tactile feel at the same time.
 The soles of the Timps have also been upgraded like the rest of the range to provide grip and traction in a wide range of conditions.

 These shoes maintain the gaiter hook and gaiter trap that works really well with the lycra style of gaiter including the Altra Trail Gaiters and Dirty Girl options.
 While this ‘gaiter trap’ system works well with the lycra gaiters, it’s not a great choice for heavy styles of gaiters.

-Colour wise the Timps are relatively tame with the main colour in Australia being a darker blue although if purchasing from overseas you may pick up other options.
+Colour wise the Timps are relatively tame with the main colour in Australia being a darker blue although other colour options have now become available.